Who is Doug Mulford?

 I, being the stand-up guy I am, stuck to our original agreement, burying my suspicions for later.
 September 15th arrives, and that's when the fireworks start.
 Doug spun me a yarn about wires, ACH transfers, and bank mysteries that even Sherlock Holmes couldn't solve.

 Enough was enough.
-I drove down, and confronted Doug face-to-face.
+I drove down and confronted Doug face-to-face.
 To catch him, I suggested we meet at the bank and get things sorted.
 Doug?
 He tried to steer me to a different bank in Pensacola.
 But I wasn't having it.
 We had a date with destiny, with the banker in Gulf Breeze who handled the ACH transfer.
 Doug knew the jig was up.

 So, we met at a hotel, and I even tried recording our conversation.
 But Doug threatened to clam up if I kept the recorder on, so I reluctantly obliged.